 Can you make lasagna ahead of time?

-Personally, I think this baked lasagna tastes its best when made in advance!
-To prepare it ahead of time, assemble and bake the lasagna, then let it cool completely.
-Wrap it well and store it in the fridge for 1 or 2 days.
-Reheat it in the oven (instructions below) or microwave and enjoy!
+I find that this baked lasagna tastes even better when made in advance!
+To prepare it ahead of time, simply assemble and bake the lasagna, then let it cool completely.
+Wrap it tightly and store it in the fridge for 1-2 days.
+When you’re ready to enjoy it, reheat in the oven or microwave.

 Pin for later: